roadster-rs/roadster/book/src/features/auth/jwt.md

 Roadster provides a special [ `JwtCsrf`](https://docs.rs/roadster/latest/roadster/middleware/http/auth/jwt/struct.JwtCsrf.html) extractor that allows extracting a JWT either from the cookies sent by the client or the Bearer Authorization header as normal.
-The extractor contains a special field that indicates whether it's "safe" to use or if the server needs to apply some CSRF protections before the token can be safely used.
+The extractor contains a special field that indicates whether it's safe to use or if the server needs to apply some CSRF protections before the token can be safely used.
 The token is considered safe if it was extracted from the Bearer Authorization header, or if the request is an HTTP verb that does not modify resources (e.g. `GET`).
 In any other case, e.g. the JWT is extract from a cookie and the HTTP verb is a `POST`, the server must apply a CSRF protection mechanism before